 "When Candles be Out, All Cats be Gray."
-Under the BJS policy, all cases are equally susceptible to prejudice from a judge's statement.
+Under the BJS policy, all cases a judge's statement.
 However, different types of cases have different degrees of susceptibility to prejudice.
 "Civil trials may be less sensitive [than criminal trials].
 Hearings not involving a jury and arbitration proceedings may be even less affected."6 Some types of matters-appellate, federal court, foreign-would be most unlikely to be adversely affected by comment of a district court judge.

 A bench trial, such as the Shiue commitment, is objectively unlikely to be prejudiced by public comment from any observer.
-Judges are bound by Rule 2.9(C) to ignore publicity and there is a 'presumption that a judge has discharged his or her judicial duties properly."7
+Judges are bound by Rule 2.9(C) to ignore publicity and there is a "presumption that a judge has discharged his or her judicial duties properly."